 What is an Extended Validation (EV) SSL Certificate?

 Extended Validation (EV) is the highest class of SSL Certificate available.
 It uses the same powerful encryption as other SSLs, but getting one requires a thorough vetting of the applicant's business.
 Only those businesses that pass this process will receive an EV SSL Certificate.
-Anyone who sees the green address bar while on your site knows instantly they’re on a legitimate website.

 Before we grant an EV Certificate, one of our staff members verifies that the business listed on the application is: